jbosstm/quickstart/ArjunaJTS/standalone/README.md

 There is also a second example that you must run manually using a bash script.
 The example shows how a client can connect to a remote transaction manager (TM) using a CORBA Name Service for looking up the TM.
-The example runs using either JacOrb or JdkOrb:
+The example runs using OpenJDK ORB:

 You need to set 2 environment variables to run the example: